 Editor: change the text as below, page 245, line 19, [2]

-The EDMG-Header-A field carries information required to interpret EDMG PPDUs.
+The EDMG-Header-A field carries information required to demodulate EDMG PPDUs.
 The definition of the EDMG-Header-A is the same for EDMG SC mode and EDMG OFDM mode PPDU, but are different than the definition for EDMG control mode PPDUs.

 CID 1278